-Approximate percentage of shareholding of Name of Director Capacity Number of the underlying Shares the issued share capital of the Company (Note) Mr. XIE Yang Beneficial Owner 3,000,000 1.00% Mr. GAO Xue Feng Beneficial Owner 3,000,000 1.00% Mr. ZHAO Yan Wei Beneficial Owner 3,000,000 1.00% Mr. HE Xuan Xi Beneficial Owner 1,000,000 0.33%
+Number of the Approximate percentage of shareholding of the issued share capital of the Name of director Capacity underlying Shares Company (Note) Mr. XIE Yang Beneficial Owner 3,000,000 1.00% Mr. HE Xuanxi Beneficial Owner 1,000,000 0.33% Note:

-The percentage were calculated based on 300,000,000 Shares in issue as at 31 December 2022.
+The percentage were calculated based on 300,000,000 Shares in issue as at 31 December 2023.

-Save as disclosed above, as at 31 December 2022, none of the Directors and chief executive of the Company had any interest or short position in the shares, underlying shares and debentures of the Company or any of its associated corporations (as defined in Part XV of the SFO) which were required to be notified to the Company and the Stock Exchange under Divisions 7 and 8 of Part XV of the SFO (including any interests or short positions which they are taken or deemed to have under such provisions of the SFO) or required to be entered in the register of the Company pursuant to section 352 of the SFO, or required to be notified to the Company and the Stock Exchange pursuant to Rules 5.46 to 5.67 of the GEM Listing Rules.
+Save as disclosed above, as at 31 December 2023, none of the Directors and chief executive of the Company had any interest or short position in the shares, underlying shares and debentures of the Company or any of its associated corporations (as defined in Part XV of the SFO) which were required to be notified to the Company and the Stock Exchange under Divisions 7 and 8 of Part XV of the SFO (including any interests or short positions which they are taken or deemed to have under such provisions of the SFO) or required to be entered in the register of the Company pursuant to section 352 of the SFO, or required to be notified to the Company and the Stock Exchange pursuant to Rules 5.46 to 5.67 of the GEM Listing Rules.